BandhaviC/Data_Analysis_of_UberData/README.md

 - Which Day Has The Highest Number Of Trips
 - What Are The Number Of Trips Per Each Day?
 - What Are The Trips In The Month
-- The starting points of trips.
+- The starting points of the trips.
 Where Do People Start Boarding Their Trip From Most?